raadlak/raadlak.github.io/TimeSeries.md

-**Violen plot** that is a hybrid between a box plot and a **kernel density estimation (KDE)**.
+iolen plotthat is a hybrid between a box plot and a ernel density estimation (KDE)

 A kernel is a function that estimates the probability density function, the larger peaks (wider area), for example, show where the majority of the points are concentrated.
 This means that there is a higher probability that a data point will be in that region as opposed to the much thinner regions showing much lower probability.

 The number of peaks; in this case, we have one peak, which makes it a unimodal distribution.
 If there is more than one peak, we call it a multimodal distribution, which should trigger a further investigation into the data.

-**Lag Plot** - It is a Scatter plot, but instead of plotting two variables to observe correlation, as an example, we plot the same variable against its lagged version.
+ag Plot- It is a Scatter plot, but instead of plotting two variables to observe correlation, as an example, we plot the same variable against its lagged version.

 ```python